BrentLab/NET-evaluation/README.md

 Refer to Singularity [website](https://singularity.lbl.gov/install-linux) to install singularity 2.4 or higher.
 ## 2. Download singularity container from [here](https://www.dropbox.com/sh/04fnshj2stcgalt/AADjwy85iAD4HN_oYwZOLDCia?dl=0)
 ## 3. Run go command for GO enrichment analysis
-- For information/help  about the arguments of go command:
+- For info & help about the **go** command:

-`$ /path/singularity/container/evaluate_net/go -h`
+`$ /path/of/singularity/container/home/NET-evaluate/go -h`

-- To Run the command, refer to this toy example once singularity is installed & sinuglarity container is downloaded :
+- To Run the go command, refer to this toy example once singularity is installed & sinuglarity container is downloaded :

 `$ cd /path/singularity/container`